benitmatumona/Benitcs50/README.md

 ## Nutrition Facts
 This is a program that prompts consumers to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits

+## Fuel Gauge
+This is a program that prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is a positive integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
+If, though, 1% or less remains, outputs E instead to indicate that the tank is essentially empty.
+And if 99% or more remains, outputs F instead to indicate that the tank is essentially full.

+## Felipe's Taqueria
+This is a program that enables a user to place an order, prompting them for items, one per line, until the user inputs control-d (which is a common way of ending one’s input to a program).
+After each inputted item, it will display the total cost of all items inputted thus far, prefixed with a dollar sign ($) and formatted to two decimal places.
+It treats the user’s input case insensitively.
+This program ignores any input that isn’t an item, it also assumes that every item on the menu will be titlecased.

+## Outdated
+This is a program that prompts the user for a date, anno Domini, in month-day-year order, formatted like "9/8/1636" or "September 8, 1636" then outputs that same date in YYYY-MM-DD format.
+If the user’s input is not a valid date in either format, it will prompt the user again.
+This program assume that every month has 31 days.

+## Grocery list
+This is a program that prompts the user for items, one per line, until the user inputs control-d (which is a common way of ending one’s input to a program).
+Then outputs the user’s grocery list in all uppercase, sorted alphabetically by item, prefixing each line with the number of times the user inputted that item.
+No need to pluralize the items.
+It treats the user’s input case-insensitively.

+## Emojize
+This is a program that prompts the user for a str in English and then outputs the “emojized” version of that str, converting any codes (or aliases) therein to their corresponding emoji, for instance ":thumbs_up:" which will be automatically converted to 👍.

+## Figlet
+This is a program that:

+This program expects zero or two command-line arguments:
+Zero if the user would like to output text in a random font.
+Two if the user would like to output text in a specific font, in which case the first of the two should be -f or --font, and the second of the two should be the name of the font.
+Prompts the user for a str of text.
+Outputs that text in the desired font.
+If the user provides two command-line arguments and the first is not -f or --font or the second is not the name of a font, the program should exit via sys.exit with an error message.

 ## more information
 this readme file will be updated to cater for many other projects that exists in this repository that have not been mentioned.